 The Compensation Committee oversees and administers our executive compensation policies and plans.
 The Compensation Committee makes determinations and reports to the Board regarding general recommendations on compensation policies and plans for employees, setting salaries and incentive compensation and approving equity incentive awards for executives.
 In determining executive compensation, we evaluate a variety of factors relating to the Company's performance as a whole during the year, including financial performance, product development and regulatory and clinical progress.
 We also review market data and the individual performance of all key executives.
 Our management team supports and makes recommendations to the Compensation Committee in fulfilling its responsibilities and gathers information and performs administrative tasks delegated to it by the Compensation Committee.
 The Compensation Committee performs the same analysis in connection with determining the compensation of Mr. Carrel, our President and Chief Executive Officer, as it does in determining the compensation of other executive officers.
 We believe that Mr. Carrel's compensation is fair, competitive and consistent with the Company's corporate results and compensation philosophy.

-During 2019, the Compensation Committee engaged Willis Towers Watson as an independent compensation consultant and also secured the approval of Mr. Carrel's compensation by all non-employee directors as recommended by the Compensation Committee.
+As is our practice, we secured the approval of Mr. Carrel's compensation by all non-employee directors as recommended by the Compensation Committee.